0x-ximon/0x-ximon/README.md

 ----

-> Favorite Dad Joke: <span style="font-family:Papyrus">"If you take a bite out of a kilogram of steak, you just took a kilobite."</span>
+> Favorite Dad Joke: <span style="font-family:Papyrus">"If you take a bite out a kilogram of steak, you just took a kilobite."</span>

 ----